vorburger/LearningKubernetes-CodeLabs/docs/hello-world.md

 * When using [`kind`](install.md#kind) you could e.g.
   use [extra port mappings](https://kind.sigs.k8s.io/docs/user/configuration/#extra-port-mappings) (such as [these](files/sidero-kind.yaml)).

+* When using a _"bare metal"_ kind of installation on a real physical machine (e.g. with [Talos](install.md#talos)), or e.g. the [minikube None driver](install.md#minikube-none-driver) which would run the `echoserver` container directly on the respective machine, you could also expose it as a `NodePort` service for it to be available on http://localhost:30xxx, where 30xxx is the port shown:

+      $ k expose deployment echoserver --type=NodePort --port=8080
+      $ k get service echoserver
+      NAME         TYPE       CLUSTER-IP       EXTERNAL-IP   PORT(S)          AGE
+      echoserver   NodePort   10.109.191.180   <none>        8080:30xxx/TCP   55s

 Now execute the following commands to have a look at what Kubernetes created based on the commands above: